 The remains of the Tsar and his family had been found in 1991 but two bodies were missing, that of his son and heir Alexei, and of the couple’s 3rd daughter Grand Duchess Maria.
 Many thought that the two might have escaped thir executioners and might have survived.
 However in 2007 chemically damaged and burnt remains were found in the Romanov family’s makeshift grave outside the city of Yekaterinburg.

 In 2008 researchers used the bone fragments that were found for a DNA analysis, comparing this DNA with that of other Romanov descendants.
-The results of the analysis were published on Tuesday 10 March in the journal PloS One.Filed under Russian Royals
+The results of the analysis were published on Tuesday 10 March in the journal PloS One.Filed under Historical Royals, Russian Royals

-Tagged Alix of Hesse and by Rhine, Maria Nikolaevna of Russia, Nicholas II of Russia, Tsarevich Alexei Nikolaevich of Russia.
+Tagged Death, Maria Nikolaevna of Russia, Russian Revolution, Tsarevich Alexei Nikolaevich of Russia.